 - Poppy Appeal

 As well as having strong links with the local primary schools, we also regularly partner with secondary schools, inviting their students to visit our pupils for learning opportunities, and also visiting other schools to enjoy some of their facilities, including watching performances, orchestras and plays.
 In the summer term, our year 5 students spend several afternoons at Cranbrook School, experiencing the type of facilities and lessons that they will receive when they leave primary school.
-We also have Cranbrook School students visit our school weekly, to take part in 'Mad Maths' activities and to Peer Mentor our pupils.
+We also have Cranbrook School students visit our school weekly, to Peer Mentor our pupils.
+Benenden School students also visit us weekly to support with STEM activities.

 We have a SureStart Children's Centre based on our site, whom we work closely with.

-Please see below for a timetable of upcoming events, held at a range of Children's Centres in the Tunbridge Wells district.
+To view a timetable of upcoming events, held at a range of Children's Centres in the Tunbridge Wells district please visit their Facebook page.

 FAMILY & COMMUNITY MANAGER